dblock/iex-ruby-client/README.md

 ### Get Symbols for an Exchange

-Returns an array of symbols for a given exchange
+Returns an array of symbols for a given exchange.

 ```ruby
 symbols = client.ref_data_symbols_for_exchange('TSX')